 RIT requires that all Institute members (faculty, staff and students) register their vehicles.
 Your RIT vehicle registration identifies you as an RIT member; allows Public Safety to contact you if you leave your car lights on, or in other emergency situations; and provides a mechanism for the Parking Office to plan, manage and operate parking facilities.

 If you have an RIT computer account, go to the myParking Account to register your vehicle, pay citations or purchase permits online.
 The Parking Office will mail your registration decalor hang tag permit to your home address or office.
 If you do not have a RIT computer account, vehicle registration and permit forms are available and can be returned to the Parking Office for processing.

 If you are a commuting student or employee, we encourage the registration of other vehicles in household that may be driven, even if only sporadically.
 Registering other family vehicles will minimize the need to obtain a temporary pass if your regular vehicle is out for service.
 Resident students however, can only register one vehicle per person due to limited parking facilities available in the Residence Halls or apartment areas.

 Because of parking limitations in academic lots, only commuter students and employees are eligible for Reserved permits.
 On-campus students are encouraged to use the enhanced transportation shuttle services.
 Effective Fall 2008, resident students are not eligible to purchase Reserved parking permits.
-Resident students include those assigned to: Colony Manor, Perkins Green, University Commons, Riverknoll/Greek Housing, Park Point and Province.
+Resident students include those assigned to: Colony Manor, Perkins Green, University Commons, Riverknoll/Greek Housing, Park Point and The Province.

 A reserved permit may be shared by family members that are on campus at different times, and by job share or carpool participants.
 Only one permit will be issued; it is up to the individuals to manage its use and whereabouts.
 The person who purchases the permit is listed as the owner and responsible for any incurred citations.

 Yes.
-Multi-lot permits are available and will allow you to park in Reserved spaces in lots E, F, J, L, M, and U. Quantities are limited.
+Multi-lot permits are available and will allow you to park in Reserved spaces in lots E, F, J, L, and S. Quantities are limited.